untitled

 KING v.
 UNITED STATES POSTAL SERVICE, ET AL was a 2002 New York federal lawsuit which involved a Jehovah's Witness named Raymond King.
 King, a postal worker, alleged four causes of action centering on alleged mistreatment at his workplace on the basis of his Watchtower religion: (1) discriminated against him on the basis of his religion, in violation of Title VII of the Civil Rights Act of 1964, in that King's supervisor intentionally switched his tour of duty in 1998 to force him to work on Sundays, on which his religion forbids work; (2) that in 1997, King's supervisor attempted to force him to buy a ticket to a fund-raising event for Al Sharpton, and when King refused to do so (because his religion prohibits financial support for other organizations), the supervisor retaliated by engaging in an abusive campaign against King, where King suffered numerous instances of harassment, verbal abuse and mental anguish; (3) that defendants created a hostile work environment; and (4) that these various discriminatory acts constituted intentional infliction of severe emotional distress in violation of the common law of New York.
 The last cause of action was summarily dismissed, as were some of the defendants on the other three.
 However, the balance of the lawsuit went forward, but outcome is unknown.

-MEDLEY v.
-UNITED STATES POSTAL SERVICE, ET AL was a 2000 Arkansas federal court case which involved a Jehovah's Witness named Ronald Dean Medley.
-Medley was a USPS mail handler at the Fayetteville, Arkansas post office facility.
-After being denied a promotion, Ronald Medley filed a religious discrimination lawsuit alleging that he had been harassed and denied the promotion because he was a Jehovah's Witness.
+RONALD D. MEDLEY v.
+UNITED STATES POSTAL SERVICE, ET AL was a 1997-2001 Arkansas federal court case which involved a Jehovah's Witness named Ronald Dean Medley.
+Ronald Medley was a USPS mail handler at the Fayetteville, Arkansas post office facility.
+After being denied overtime, and denied a promotion, Ronald Medley filed a lawsuit alleging religious discrimination and age discrimination.
+USPS and EEOC dismissed the complaints they were considering due to the filing of this federal civil court case in December 1999.
 Outcome unknown.

 In 1981, one or more unnamed Jehovah's Witnesses who were employed by the UNITED STATES POSTAL SERVICE joined with other like-minded USPS employees in filing a series of union grievances, EEOC complaints, and federal lawsuits to stop USPS from having them to process draft registration materials.
 On July 3, 1980, President Carter issued Proclamation 4771, 45 Fed.Reg.
 45247, which required all males born in 1960-61 to register with the Selective Service System.
 USPS and the Selective Service System agreed that USPS personnel would distribute the draft registration forms and information brochures at post offices throughout the nation, and then review the forms for accuracy once they were completed by each respective registrant.
 Many USPS employees suffered various disciplinary actions for refusing to perform such duties before the court ruling that conscientious objectors would no longer be forced to perform such.